lusy/copyright-paperswelove2019/slides.md

 created culture, this might not concern you much.
 If you’re trying to stop “piracy,” then a regime that says every use requires permission is a regime that gives you a fairly broad range of tools for stamping out piracy."
-"just now, in fact, protecting the distribution of profes- sionally created culture is not the only, or even, I suggest, the most important part of culture.
-And indeed, from a historical perspective, top- down, professionally produced culture is but a tiny part of what makes any culture sing."

 ---